TelegramBots/book/src/3/helpers.md

 ## Easier information
 - `chat.ToString()` & `user.ToString()` to easily print/log information about the chat/user
 - `ChatMember` has properties `IsAdmin` and `IsInChat` to simplify testing if the user is an admin or currently inside the chat
+- `ChatMemberRestricted` has a property `IsMuted` to quickly determine if the user cannot send any type of message

 ## Updates
 - `bot.DropPendingUpdates()` to clear the pending updates queue